mari140829-glitch/website/website/src/docs/faq/browse/extensions.md

 :::

 ::: tip Still got questions?
-If you need more help regarding this, read [this post](https://nerdschalk.com/how-to-allow-apps-installation-from-unknown-sources-on-android-9-pie/ "nerdschalk.com | How to allow apps installation from unknown sources on Android 9 Pie").
+If you need more help regarding this, read [this post](mihon.app/download,
 :::
 == Android 7.1 and lower
 When prompted while installing your first extension, allow unknown apps installation from that source.
 For older Androids, enable globally in **Unknown sources**.